 The figure above shows the signal from an unstained cryosectioned slice, placed in a polyimide sachett, in the range of 8 to 9 nm.
+In the right image only the signal of the second myelin peak is shown.
+The bar corresponds to 5 mm.
 The orientation of the nanostructure is according to the color wheel.
-For comparison, the figure below shows the same slice after the scanning SAXS experiment and after myelin staining using black gold.
-The length scale bar corresponds to 5 mm.